 I was impressed by the quality of food buffet at LOT Business Lounge Polonez at Warsaw Airport WAW in Poland.
 The lounge was well worth scheduling a couple hours layover for us to fit in a good mid-day meal.

-James Dozer at TravelCodex wrote about both LOT Business Class lounges at Warsaw and filled with many more photos in an August 2022 review.
+James Dozer at TravelCodex wrote about both LOT Business Class lounges at Warsaw and his article is filled with many more photos in an August 2022 review.
 While I concur the Polonez lounge was crowded with limited available places to sit with a table and chairs, we found a vacant table on both of our visits.
 Our visits seemed more like a restaurant excursion and not business.
 Our airport lounge visits in Gdansk and Krakow were quiet spaces with a definite business vibe and more vacant space.
 Warsaw Airport was a buzzing hub of activity.
 In my experience over a few visits to Warsaw in the past six years, Warsaw always seems quite a bit more active and buzzed than other places I have visited in Poland.